-Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Revenue shortfall (2006 dollars)- countywide (\$177,084,868 -\$186,358,868) (\$272,535,868 -281,809,868) (\$349,999.868) (\$293,286,868) Transportation- Silverdale sub-area In the Silverdale sub-area, ~ 6.0 lane-miles of deficient roadways projected under 2025 build-out of Alternative 1.
-2 intersections are projected to operate at LOS E or F under 2025 build-out of Alternative 1.
-1 stop-controlled intersection is projected to operate at LOS with average delay greater than 180 seconds.
-7 roadway segments projected to need improvement by 2025.
-Planning-level estimates of transportation improvement costs in the Silverdale sub-area In the Silverdale sub-area, - 7.7 lane-miles of deficient roadways projected under 2025 build-out of Alternative 42. - 3 intersections are projected to operate at LOS E or F under 2025 build-out of Alternative 2. - 1 stop-controlled intersection is projected to operate at LOS with average delay greater than 180 seconds. - 12-9 roadway segments projected to need improvement by 2025. - Planning-level estimates of transportation improvement In the Silverdale sub-area, ~ 10.3 lane-miles of deficient roadways projected under 2025 build-out of Alternative 3.
-3 intersections are projected to operate at LOS E or F under 2025 build-out of Alternative 3.
-1 stop-controlled intersection is projected to operate at LOS with average delay greater than 180 seconds.
-14-12 roadway segments projected to need improvement by 2025.
-Planning-level estimates of transportation improvement In the Silverdale sub-area, - 9.5 lane-miles of deficient roadways projected under 2025 build-out of Preferred Alternative. - 3 intersections are projected to operate at LOS E or F under 2025 build-out of Preferred Alternative. - 1 stop-controlled intersection is projected to operate at LOS with average delay greater than 180 seconds. - 9 roadway segments projected to need improvement by 2025.
-Planning-level estimates of under Alternative 1 are \$67,018,000. costs in the Silverdale sub-area under Alternative +2 are \$120,266,000. costs in the Silverdale sub-area under Alternative 3 are \$151,110,000. transportation improvement costs in the Silverdale sub-area under Preferred Alternative are \$120,266,000.
+Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Revenue shortfall (2006 dollars)- countywide (\$177,084,868 -\$186,358,868) (\$272,535,868 -281,809,868) (\$349,999.868) (\$293,286,868) Transportation- Silverdale sub-area In the Silverdale sub-area, - 6.0 lane-miles of deficient roadways projected under 2025 build-out of Alternative 1. - 2 intersections are projected to operate at LOS E or F under 2025 build-out of Alternative 1. - 1 stop-controlled intersection is projected to operate at LOS with average delay greater than 180 seconds. - 7 roadway segments projected to need improvement by 2025. - Planning-level estimates of transportation improvement costs in the Silverdale sub-area under Alternative 1 are \$67,018,000.
+In the Silverdale sub-area, - 7.7 lane-miles of deficient roadways projected under 2025 build-out of Alternative 42. - 3 intersections are projected to operate at LOS E or F under 2025 build-out of Alternative 2. - 1 stop-controlled intersection is projected to operate at LOS with average delay greater than 180 seconds. - 12-9 roadway segments projected to need improvement by 2025. - Planning-level estimates of transportation improvement costs in the Silverdale sub-area under Alternative 12 are \$120,266,000.
+In the Silverdale sub-area, - ~ 10.3 lane-miles of deficient roadways projected under 2025 build-out of Alternative 3. - 3 intersections are projected to operate at LOS E or F under 2025 build-out of Alternative 3. - 1 stop-controlled intersection is projected to operate at LOS with average delay greater than 180 seconds. - 14-12 roadway segments projected to need improvement by 2025. - Planning-level estimates of transportation improvement costs in the Silverdale sub-area under Alternative 3 are \$151,110,000.
+In the Silverdale sub-area, - 9.5 lane-miles of deficient roadways projected under 202 build-out of Preferred Alternative. - 3 intersections are projected to operate at LOS E or F under 2025 build-out of Preferred Alternative. - 1 stop-controlled intersection in projected to operate at LOS waverage delay greater than 18 seconds. - 9 roadway segments projected to need improvement by 2025 Planning-level estimates of transportation improvement costs in the Silverdale sub-area under Preferred Alternative are